More than 230 Old Settlers, Half Century members gather for OT Days

 There were 239 Old Settlers, Half Century Club members and guests registering and attending the meetings and luncheons during Oregon Trail Days July 14-15 at the Gering Civic Center.

 Troop 17 of Gering presented the flag and lead the Pledge of Allegiance.
-Susan Wiedeman served as the song leader for "The Star-Spangled Baner."
+Susan Wiedeman served as the song leader for "The Star-Spangled Banner."

 Eleven states and one foreign country were represented.
 The oldest female settler was Mildred Fits and the oldest male settler was Don Parmenter.